IIITLucknowSWEngg/CSAICSABTeam010/URD.md

 ## **3. Functional Requirements**

 ### **3.1 User Registration and Login**
-- All users must be able to register using an email address or phone number.
+- All athletes must be able to register using an email address or phone number.
-- Users must have secure login functionality and a password recovery option.
+- athletes must have secure login functionality and a password recovery option.

 ### **3.2 Product Browsing and Filtering**
 - Customers must be able to search for products by category, brand, or keyword.